MattiaVicari/Crypt4Delphi/README.md

 ## About CNG
 CNG means for Cryptography API Next Generation.
 For more information about the API, please visit the page https://docs.microsoft.com/en-us/windows/win32/seccng/cng-portal.

+## Test
+In the folder Tests there is the group of projects for tests.

+In order to get the test projects work, you have to install the [DUnitX](https://github.com/VSoftTechnologies/DUnitX) library.